Following an initial scoping process, we've now completed a public engagement and feedback process.

 In particular, we made a real effort to hear from children and young people, Māori and iwi groups, and those whose voices are less often heard.

-This involved a range of approaches, including face-to-face meetings and focus groups, social media channels, and an online survey.
+Our engagement involved a range of approaches, including face-to-face meetings, workshops and focus groups, as well as a public submission process, online surveys and postcards.

 We asked people to:

 - describe what child and youth wellbeing means to them